modulovalue/kindness/README.md

 # Kindness

-Base type to make higher kinded types compatible with each other across package boundaries.
+A lightweight support library for higher kinded types in Dart.